 |10:00am||America’s Hometown Parade in Plymouth!
 (10am–2pm)|

 We have secured the rooms at the Best Western Cold Spring in Plymouth.
-Tour guests are welcome to book rooms wherever suits them best, however, bear in mind that on Monday, Tuesday and Wednesday mornings the bus will depart from our headquarter hotel, and we will also host our after dinner discussions there.
-While the tour officially ends on Friday, November 17, Plymouth’s fantastic Thanksgiving Parade takes place on Saturday, November 18, so you may consider staying over that night.
+Tour guests are welcome to book rooms wherever suits them best, however, bear in mind that on Tuesday and Wednesday mornings the bus will depart from our headquarter hotel, and we will also host our after dinner discussions in the meeting room there.
+While the tour officially ends on Friday, November 22, Plymouth’s fantastic Thanksgiving Parade takes place on Saturday, November 23, so you may consider staying over that night.
 Special rates are good through October 6th or while rooms last.